countnazgul/qlik-sense-chrome-devtools-extension/README.md

 # qlik-sense-chrome-devtools-extension
 Chrome extension which use chrome devtool console to connect to Qlik Sense and run hypercubes and preview the result
+#UNDER DEVELOPMENT.
+DO NOT USE AT THE MOMENT